NuSkooler/enigma-bbs/docs/configuration/config-hjson.md

 		menuFile: "your_bbs.hjson" // copy of menu.hjson file (and adapt to your needs) }

-	defaults: {
+	theme: {
-		theme: "super-fancy-theme" // default-assigned theme (for new users) }
+		default: "super-fancy-theme" // default-assigned theme (for new users) }

-	preLoginTheme: "luciano_blocktronics" // theme used before a user logs in (matrix, NUA, etc.)

 	messageConferences: {
 		local_general: {